EVER GET THE FEELING -

 GHOSTLY ENCOUNTERS

-A truly tragic story is of an Aboriginal woman in Cell #25 and lost her baby during childbirth, only to pass away herself.
-Many have claimed to hear a baby crying in the area and others have said to have heard her sad sobs and that she is distraught.
-When entering the Gaol Museum, you may have an encounter with a black cat, walking by Room 5 and hear the faint sound of a purr or a slight rub against your leg.
+A truly tragic story is of an Aboriginal woman in Cell 25 who lost her baby during childbirth, only to pass away herself.
+Many have reported to hear a baby crying in the area and others have said to have heard her distraught sad sobs.

 Don't forget to subscribe, thumbs up and hit that notification bell!